DCAN-Labs/biceps_cmdln/docs/source/index.rst

 It is still possible to run biceps as a GUI application, which supports legacy application of biceps_cmdln's parent tool "BICEPS".
-Full documentation of the BICEPS GUI can be seen [HERE](https://gui-environments-documentation.readthedocs.io/en/latest/GUI_environments/).
+Full documentation of the BICEPS GUI can be seen `here <https://gui-environments-documentation.readthedocs.io/en/latest/GUI_environments/>`_.
 Because singularity containers are only able to look at paths that are specified by the user at the time the container is ran, it is still necessary to "bind" the input and output directories where any data is stored prior to running biceps_cmdln: ::